standard-personal-data-model/Input-Data-Models-and-Candidate-Terms/README.md

 # Input Data Models
-This repository stores existing data models we could refer to in creating a personal data model.
+This repository stores existing data models we could refer to in creating a SPDM.
+The Candidate Terms file is where we analyze them and propose new terms for the personal data model.
+This repo is private (members only) since it is work in progress.

 ## Links to Input Data Models (not yet or otherwise stored in this repo)
   MyData Dictionary https://dictionary.mydata.org/